IT Leadership Program

 Develop your leadership capabilities to drive your organization forward in the use of IT

 Most organizations today are fundamentally dependent on their IT systems.
 Few could survive for very long without them.
-It is ironic, then, that most companies are also dissatisfied with the value and contribution that IT is making to their business.
+It is worrying, then, that many leadership teams are also dissatisfied with the value and contribution that they perceive IT is making to their business.
 Blame is usually laid at the door of the company’s IT leader.
-ESMT research reveals that many are struggling with the kind of leadership necessary to drive their organizations forward in the use of IT.
+ESMT research reveals that many are struggling with the kind of leadership necessary to drive their organizations forward in the use of digital technologies.

 - Executives with responsibility for IT